How to Write an Argumentative Essay Introduction

 The thesis of an argumentative essay should be:

-This includes not creating an outline which is a plan that creates a structure of the introduction that makes your job better.
+This includes not creating an outline, a plan that creates a structure of the introduction that improves your job.
 You should therefore create your pointers as you take note of how the introduction will flow.

 The introduction is a place to state your main point of argument in the thesis statement.
-Do not present your arguments here because the readers will not see the need to further read your essay.
+Do not present your arguments here because the readers will not see the need to read your essay further.
 Therefore do not explain what you will be arguing about.

 A weak thesis statement is not broad but unreasonable and undebatable.
 It, therefore, makes the reader not understand the writer’s stand.